ASU philanthropists Hughlene and William Frank die in house fire

 “Hughlene is a great friend of ours; we’re so sorry this happened,” said Joseph Bathanti, professor of creative writing in ASU’s Department of English and North Carolina poet laureate emeritus.
 “We lost a great friend and somebody of extraordinary generosity and a big heart.”

 Frank served on the ASU Board of Trustees for eight years and was on the ASU Foundation Board of Directors and the Beaver College of Health Sciences’ inaugural advisory board.
-She and Bill Frank established the college’s first endowment in nursing.
+She and her husband, Bill Frank, established the college’s first endowment in nursing.
 Frank also served for 21 years as a founding member of the ASU College of Arts and Sciences Advancement Council.

 “Hughlene often remarked that Appalachian gave her the confidence to know she had something to offer to the world,” Everts said.
 “Anyone who knew her can easily say she offered and gave of herself generously anywhere and any time she believed she could make a difference.
 She had tremendous pride in being an Appalachian graduate, cared deeply about our students, and she has left a lasting legacy on our campus and beyond. “